BabatundeOnabajo/Smishing-Detector/README.md

 # Application and Use Cases

 # Contact Details for Authorities In A Case of Suspected Fraud such as Smishing
-1. United States of America
+- United States of America
+  i.
-2. United Kingdom
+- United Kingdom
+  i.
+Action Fraud:
+  ii.
+National Crime Agency (NCA):
 3. Australia
 4. Canada
 5. Germany